Toloka/docs/en/guide/concepts/submitted-answers.md

 ## Rule example {#examples}

-**Task**: you're conducting an opinion poll.
+Task: you're conducting an opinion poll.
 To collect responses from as many Tolokers as possible, set up the **Submitted responses** rule.

-#### Correct settings

 ![](../_images/control-rules/submitted-answers/qcr-submitted-answers_example1.png)

-If the Toloker submits more than 20 assignments, they can no longer access the pool and can't complete your tasks.
+A Toloker who submits 1 assignment is restricted from accessing the project and can't complete your tasks.

 {% note alert %}